Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Price: $553.81 | Grinder: Conical Burr | Size: Espresso, 11.5″ x 8″ x 12.5″

 If espressos are your thing, then Krups is your brand.
-This is a top of the line coffee maker with grinder, and you can tell just from the bells and whistles.
-Th EA8250 comes with automatic start/stop, an LCD display for easy navigation, and an automatic cleaning process.
+This is a top-of-the-line coffee maker with a grinder, and you can tell just from the bells and whistles.
+The EA8250 comes with an automatic start/stop, an LCD display for easy navigation, and an automatic cleaning process.
 This premium espresso maker can deliver a 195° espresso in just under two minutes, so there is hardly a wait time.

 Price: $72.90 | Grinder: Automatic | Size: 12-cup, 7.48″ x 11.20″ 15.16″

-WHY IT’S A TOP PICK: The Cuisinart DGB-550BK combines the excellence of fresh ground coffee with the convenience of an automatic coffee maker.
+WHY IT’S A TOP PICK: The Cuisinart DGB-550BK stainless steel model combines the excellence of fresh ground coffee with the convenience of an automatic coffee maker.

 For something a little more straightforward, the Cuisinart DGB-550BK is a truly automated coffee maker with grinder.
 The grinder is set at a medium grind size, which may be annoying to some but is still acceptable for the average user.
 The DGB-550BK also includes a charcoal water filter, which is great for taking out contaminants and can mellow out the taste of the coffee overall.